chair03/laptop-pricing/README.md

 - First we have a notebook scraping.ipynb which scrapes the data from https://www.amazon.co.uk/

-- Second we have a notebook Cleaning.ipynb which cleanes the data
+- Second we have a notebook Cleaning.ipynb which cleans the data

 - Thirdly we have a notebook Analysis.ipynb which fits a random forest regressor to the data